 “That is a legacy I don’t want to see destroyed,” Urish said.
 “Our vision tonight is to envision a future.”

 “That way the junior high could have its own identity and not just be an adage to the high school.
-And we felt we need better communication between the schools and the community,” Jan Dietrich, a retired teacher said.
+And we felt we need better communication between the schools and the community,” said Jan Dietrich, a retired teacher.

 “Use the life safety money.
 It looks like Oregon is spending all that in Oregon,” said Wells, referring to recent building and parking lot work on all the schools in Oregon and the Blackhawk Center.